Jared314/lein-source/README.md

 # lein-source

-A Leiningen v2.0 plugin to pull project configuration from different locations.
+A Leiningen v2 plugin that provides the `source` and `base` tasks.

 ## Install

 User-level:

-Put `[lein-source "0.1.0"]` into the `:plugins` vector of your `:user` profile.
+Put `[lein-source "0.2.0"]` into the `:plugins` vector of your `:user` profile.

 Project-level:

-Put `[lein-source "0.1.0"]` into the `:plugins` vector of your project.clj.
+Put `[lein-source "0.2.0"]` into the `:plugins` vector of your project.clj.

-## Source Task Usage
+## Source Task

+The source task will pull the project configuration from a locations other than your local project.clj file.

     $ lein source --file project2.txt, repl